jeffscyberjournal/CTFbin/BrainStorm.md

 ```
 !mona find -s "\xff\xe4" -m essfunc.dll
 ```
+\xff\xef represent JMP ESP

 The output shows 9 possible locations for use we will just use the first one (0x625014df)
 - Check location with "Go to address in dissassembler" menu item (7 to right of play symbol) and enter the location before using it.
+Select the line and press F2 in immunity debugger and this will become a new break point.
+We will run a script to see it that break point is reached. - If reached should identify it on bottom line of immunity debugger with "Breakpoint at essfunc.625014DF"
-Ib python it will need to be reversed in later before sending.
+- In python it will need to be reversed in later before sending.

 ```
 ...